 This report is intended to provide you with important information about your drinking water and the efforts made by the water system to provide safe drinking water.
-This report includes drinking water facts, information on violations (if applicable), and contaminants detected in your drinking water supply during calendar year 2020.
+This report includes drinking water facts, information on violations (if applicable), and contaminants detected in your drinking water supply during calendar year 2024.
 Each year, we will provide you a new report.
-This report is published in the Braidwood Journal newspaper, posted on the district website, and posted several places locally but will not be direct mailed to individual customers.
-If you need help understanding this report or have general questions, please contact the person listed below.
+This report is posted on the district website, and posted several places locally but will not be direct mailed to individual customers.
+If you need help understanding this report or have general questions, please contact the persons listed below.